Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 Your story probably begins with applause.

-Maybe it was the grades that made mom proud.
-Maybe it was the sports trophies that got dad’s attention.
-Maybe it was being “the responsible one” that earned praise while siblings struggled.
-Whatever the specifics, you learned that love had a price tag.
-Excellence.
+Maybe it was grades that made mom proud.
+Sports trophies that got dad’s attention.
+Being “the responsible one” that earned praise while siblings struggled.
+Whatever the specifics, you learned love had a price tag: excellence.

 The Pattern That Formed